 Firstly, what exactly are chicken giblets?
 For those who have no idea, the word “giblets” is simply an all encompassing name for the edible inner parts of poultry.
 The name giblets typically includes the heart, the liver, the kidneys and the gizzard.
 And of course they can be from any type of poultry; ducks, chickens, geese etc.

-It is worth seeing if you can find a source of giblets, because they are a great way of providing the vital “organ” part of a raw food diet for your cat.
+It is worth seeing if you can find a source of chicken giblets for cats, because they are a great way of providing the vital “organ” part of a raw food diet for your cat.
 And of course they come in a really convenient size that is easy for your cat to eat, so there is very little preparation involved for the owner.

-Here are some photos of a couple of my girls having some delightful raw organ meat:
+Here are some photos of a couple of my Ragdoll girls eating some delightful raw organ meat:

 An Easy Way To Introduce Raw Food to Cats